 What are your biggest areas of focus during 2020 – what will you be spending most of your time on?

 We have plenty of exciting development opportunities that are commencing, or are in the process of being assembled and some are near completion.
-These developments happen in Serbia, Romania and in Cyprus.
+These developments are happening in Serbia, Romania and in Cyprus.
 This will need a lot of focus during 2020.
 New developments are however always at the heart of our business, which makes it a very rewarding part to be investing in.